-The MBA program is free to all admitted students, with a curriculum designed to serve early- to mid-career students.
+The MBA program curriculum is designed to serve early- to mid-career students.
 The Executive MBA is for experienced professionals in the later stages of their careers, often having extensive management/executive experience.
 The institution also accepts students from non-traditional business backgrounds such as entrepreneurs, doctors, academics, and lawyers.

 Quantic School of Business and Technology was founded on the promise of leveraging pedagogical and technological innovation with the power of professional networks to deliver best-in-class learning experiences and career outcomes for students.
-For this reason, admissions is a key component in fostering a healthy academic community and valuable alumni network.
+For this reason, the admissions process is a key component in fostering a healthy academic community and valuable alumni network.